SMART Goals. One of our biggest lessons as a leadership team since we’ve starting using EOS is to make our quarterly SMART goals (rocks) achievable.

-- A – attainable
+- A – attainable (or achievable)

-- T – include a Timeframe for completion
+- T – include a time frame

 To set a specific goal, you must answer the following 5 “W” questions:

-- What: What do I want to accomplish?
+- What: what do I want to accomplish?

-- Why: Specific reasons, purpose or benefits of accomplishing the goal.
+- Why: specific reasons, purpose, or benefits of accomplishing the goal.

-- Who: Who is involved?
+- Who: who is involved?

-- Where: Identify a location.
+- Where: identify a location.

-- Which: Identify requirements and constraints.
+- Which: identify requirements and constraints.